-Daily Mathematics lessons teach children the key skills such as counting, addition, subtraction, shape recognition and money.
+Daily Mathematics lessons teach children the key skills such as developing a deep understanding of numbers within 10, numerical patterns, spatial awareness, and shape, space and measures.
 Further mathematical activities are planned throughout the week relating to the topic being taught.

-Understanding the World
+• Understanding the world